-In recovery we find that the best habit is to have no habits.
+In recovery from substance abuse we find that the best habit is to have no habits.
 This is hard for the newly sober addict and surely we will find a million ways to justify our attempts to satisfy our needs for comfort and to take the edge off of our cravings.
 But there is a better way.
 In recovery, if we are willing to be honest and to submit to the process, we will find that we no longer need this kind of chemical soothing.
 We learn how to pacify ourselves and deal with the upsets of life.
 We learn to use the program and the working of the 12 steps to manage our hurts, disappointments, stresses and challenges.
 We learn what it means to live free.

 Struggling with drug or alcohol addiction?